Latvian cuisine is relatively high in fat and not spicy.

 Latvian cuisine has been influenced by German cuisine due to centuries of German rule.
 It has also subsumed the Livonian cuisine as Livonians became a small minority.
 The most ubiquitous Livonian food is Sklandrausis sweet pie made of rye dough with potato and carrot paste.

 Latvian national sport is Ice hockey.
 Many towns have their own ice hockey halls where local clubs play in two leagues.
-The passion of the entire nation is however its National team and Riga Dinamo Club that plays against mostly Russian opponents in the KHL Eastern European league.
+The passion of the entire nation is, however, its National team and Riga Dinamo Club.

-While moderately successful (for instance, in 2002-2014 the national team participated in four Olympic games in a row), Latvian ice hockey players have yet to bring back any major medals or cups back from International tournaments, finishing 7th-8th at best.
-Even in 2006 when the World Championship was held in Riga the local team failed to reach playoffs.
+For a long time, while moderately successful (for instance, in 2002-2014 the national team participated in four Olympic games in a row), Latvian ice hockey players had yet to bring any major medals or cups back from International tournaments, finishing 7th-8th at best.
+Even in 2006 when the World Championship was held in Riga the local team failed to reach the playoffs.

-Such lack of success is likely because of Latvia’s small population: it is difficult to amass a hockey team of some 20 world-class players.
+Nevertheless, a comparative lack of regular success is likely because of Latvia’s small population: it is difficult to amass a hockey team of some 20 world-class players.